megabytos/microservice-project/README.md

-# HW 8-9 - Terraform, Kubernetes and Helm
+# HW 8-9 - Terraform, Kubernetes and Helm, Jenkins, Argo CD

 This project provide basic AWS infrastructure using Terraform with modular structure and remote state backend.